johandahlberg/PiperWorkshop/tutorial.md

 Running it on Uppmax
 --------------------
 To run qscripts on Uppmax there are somethings that you need to do.
 Piper communicates with SLURM using the DRMAA APIs.
 This means that you need to feed the cluster the required information (such as project id and walltime limit) somehow.
-The required arguments which are required to be set are collected in the `Uppmaxable` trait in Piper, extending you qscript with this will automatically bring those to you script.
+The required arguments which are required to be set are collected in the `Uppmaxable` trait in Piper, extending you qscript with this will automatically bring those to your script.

 Furthermore you need to specify the resource usage, this is done by wrapping you `CommandLineFunction` case classes in a class which extends the `UppmaxJob`, passing a `UppmaxConfig` instance as a argument.
 Each `CommandLineFunction` can then specify it's resource usage by extending classes called `OneCoreJob`, `TwoCoreJob`, etc. Sounds difficult?
 It's not that bad, look at the example below and see for yourself: